jettro/semi-website/_guides/weaviate/current/schema.md

     email
 ```

-### Concetenate Classes and Proerties
+### Concetenate Classes and Properties

 Sometimes you might want to use multiple words to set as a class or property definition.
 For example, the year a person is born in, you might want to define with the two words: `born` and `in`.
-You can do this by capitalizing per word, for example, ` bornIn`.
+You can do this by capitalizing per word, for example, `bornIn`.
 Weaviate will validate both words in the Contextionary.

 Examples expressed in YAML might look like this: